Why won’t my bees fill my Flow frames?

 • The availability of nectar for the bees to collect and convert into honey.

-Regardless of whether you start with a nucleus hive, a swarm or a package it is essential to allow the bees to build up to a level where they want to expand into the Flow super.
+Whether you start with a nucleus hive, a swarm, or a package, it is essential to allow the bees to build up to a level where they want to expand into the Flow super.

 Brood should be present in all stages (eggs, larvae & capped brood).
-It is essential that you have a young, vigorous, laying queen.
+You must have a young, vigorous, laying queen.

-The frames should be covered with bees to the point that it is difficult to see the surface of the brood combs and when you let the bees settle they will be plentiful on the top of the frames.
+The frames should be covered with bees to the point that it is difficult to see the surface of the brood combs.
+When you let the bees settle, they will be plentiful on the top of the frames.

-It is acceptable to add your Flow super when the brood box is 80% drawn however the results will not be as good as when the bees are busting out of the brood box.
+Adding your Flow super when the brood box is 80% drawn is acceptable.
+However, the results will not be as good as when the bees are busting out of the brood box.

 a strong beehive